dustmodebros/HAB-code/README.md

 ## Base Station

 After the flight computer transmitted its data, I used a Software Defined Radio (SDR) to decode the radio transmissions to keep track of the flight computer's GPS co-ordinates.
-The data flow is as follows:
+The data flows as follows:

 1. Flight computer transmits recorded data via radio broadcast
 2. Directional yagi antenna recieves radio waves